JakobDexl/Doctoral-Symposium/README.md

 Deep learning can segment PET/CT lesions on curated data.
 My thesis asks two questions that curated benchmarks leave open: **does it generalize to clinical variation**, and **does segmentation accuracy predict clinical usefulness?** Using the autoPET challenges as controlled experiments and a downstream NSCLC staging study, I find:

 - Current methods remain sensitive to clinically relevant distribution shifts (centers, pediatric populations, PSMA tracer).
-- The dominant failure mode is false positives from physiological uptake and anatomy underrepresented in training, not poor lesion detection.
+- The dominant failure mode is false positives from physiological uptake and anatomy underrepresented in training, not solely poor lesion detection.
 - Patient characteristics explain **61%** of unexplained DSC variance; the choice of algorithm explains **1.3%**.
 - Segmentation accuracy is a poor predictor of staging errors: a physician staging solely from automated masks reached the wrong UICC stage in **99 / 306** NSCLC cases, 63 of which flipped treatment intent between curative and palliative.